All Ages Affected by Food Intolerance Symptoms

 - feeling generally unwell

 - Trouble getting to sleep

 - Heart burn

-This list is by no means exhaustive but gives you a guide to the types of symptoms typical of someone with food problems.
+This list is by no means exhaustive but gives you a guide to symptoms typical of someone with food problems.
 If you have some other food intolerance symptoms you would like to share then please contact me and I will add them to the list.

 I’m no medical expert and information contained on this blog is written through my own experience with the aim of furthering your education on health.
 It is your responsibility as to how you use this information and I cannot be held liable for any misinterpretation or misuse of the information provided.